-Maturity: This is the end of a loan term when the final principal and interest payments are due to be paid.
+Maturity: This is the end of a loan term when the final principal and interest payments are due.

 Prepayment penalty: Lenders charge this fee to offset the loss of interest when the borrower pays down all or a large part of a loan before the loan maturity date.

 Principal: This is the amount of money borrowed in a loan.
-This does not include interest or other fees attached to the loan.
+It does not include interest or other fees attached to the loan.

-Refinancing: This when you pay off a loan by taking out a new loan that offers better interest rates or longer terms, thus lowering your monthly payment.
+Refinancing: When you refinance a loan, you pay off a loan by taking out a new loan that offers better interest rates or longer terms, thus lowering your monthly payment.

-Revolving line of credit: This type of loan allows you to borrow funds from a bank, repay them, and then repeat the process, as many times as needed, as long as you don’t exceed your credit limit.
-Credit cards are an example of revolving credit: They can be used multiple times, as long as you repay the minimum balance regularly and do not exceed your credit limit.
+Revolving line of credit: This type of loan allows you to borrow funds from a bank, repay them, and then repeat the process as many times as needed – as long as you don’t exceed your credit limit.
+Credit cards are an example of revolving credit; you can use them multiple times, as long as you repay the minimum balance regularly and do not exceed your credit limit.

-Underwriting: This is when a lender assesses the risk they assume by allowing you to borrow money from them.
+Underwriting: This is when a lender assesses the risk it assumes by allowing you to borrow money.
 Underwriting is part of the vetting process lenders perform before they approve or deny a loan.

-Variable interest rate: Also called a floating interest rate, this type of interest rate fluctuates over the term of the loan in response to market interest rate changes.
+Variable interest rate: Also called a floating interest rate, this type of interest rate fluctuates over the loan term in response to market interest rate changes.